Samarth-Kanthale/beart-india-demo/README.md

-# Beart India Website (Frontend Demo)
+# Beart India Website

-This is the static frontend codebase for the **Beart India Group** website — a multidisciplinary platform offering financial advisory, SME digital services, and social impact initiatives through Beart Foundation.
+This is the static frontend codebase for the **Beart India Group, Pune** website — a multidisciplinary platform offering financial advisory, SME digital services, and social impact initiatives through Beart Foundation.

 ## Overview
 This static site is designed to showcase: